-- Children who - a) hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or - b) have a UK passport describing them as a British citizen or British subject with the right of abode, or - c) are European Economic Area nationals normally have unrestricted entry to the UK.
+- \ Children who - a) hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or - b) have a UK passport describing them as a British citizen or British subject with the right of abode, or - c) are European Economic Area nationals normally have unrestricted entry to the UK.

-Children Seeking Admission Outside their Chronological Year Group

-Students will be admitted to Ridgeway Academy in Year 7 at the age of 11 irrespective of physical or academic ability or age 12 if they are summer born children where a family chose to delay their entry to Reception by an academic year.
-It is Ridgeway Academy's policy for children to be educated within their correct chronological year group as far as possible, with the curriculum differentiated as necessary to meet the needs of individual children.
+Children Seeking Admission Outside their Chronological Year Group policy for children to be educated within their correct chronological year group as far as possible, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that "in general, children should be educated in their normal age group".